Home Compare APTV vs DLG.MI

 Aptiv vs De'Longhi S.p.A.: Which Stock Looks Stronger in 2026?

-De'Longhi S.p.A holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+De'Longhi S.p.A holds the cleaner structural position, with the lead spread across profitability and stability.
 Aptiv does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, De'Longhi S.p.A is in better shape — its trend is intact while Aptiv's trend has broken down.
 That puts structure and market broadly in agreement — De'Longhi S.p.A's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (APTV: Russell 1000, DLG.MI: STOXX 600).